canvas-medical/documentation/collections/_api/practitioner.md

           - name: identifier
             type: array[json]
             description: An identifier for the practitioner as this agent.
+          - name: active
+            type: boolean
+            description: A boolean to specify if the practitioner is active in the healthcare system.
+If this value is not set, Canvas will default this to true.
           - name: name
             type: array[json]
             description: The name(s) associated with the practitioner.